wacncontent/CustomizeTool/removeCommentOutput2/articles/traffic-manager/traffic-manager-performance-considerations.md

 <properties
-   pageTitle="Performance considerations for Azure Traffic Manager | Windows Azure" description="Understand performance on Traffic Manager and how to test performance of your website when using Traffic Manager" services="traffic-manager" documentationCenter=""
+   pageTitle="Performance considerations for Azure Traffic Manager | Azure" description="Understand performance on Traffic Manager and how to test performance of your website when using Traffic Manager" services="traffic-manager" documentationCenter=""